11 October 2021: Parts of Macedon Regional Park remain closed due to storm damage. Please refer to our FAQ page for the most current travel advice.

 For a shorter hike and the chance to experience Mt Macedon’s magnificent forest scenery and wildlife, you must visit the Sanatorium Lake Walking Trail.
-Or for a rewarding scenic view, the steep incline up Camels Hump is worth the effort.
+Or for a rewarding scenic view, the steep incline up Camels Hump is absolutely worth the effort.

-You’ll also find a number of hidden bushwalking gems throughout the shire, including Black Hill Reserve and Bald Hill Reserve, both on the outskirts of Kyneton.
+You’ll find a number of hidden bushwalking gems throughout the shire, including Black Hill Reserve and Bald Hill Reserve, both on the outskirts of Kyneton.

-Conglomerate Gully Reserve in Riddells Creek is another short bushwalk, where the Western Grassland Plains meet the hills of the Macedon Ranges.
+Conglomerate Gully Reserve in Riddells Creek is another great bushwalk, where the Western Grassland Plains meet the hills of the Macedon Ranges.
 Time your visit with the Riddells Creek monthly farmers’ market or head to Dromkeen Homestead for a Devonshire tea afterwards.

 Gentle village walks in the Macedon Ranges